A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Simulation Experiments

 where $||\cdot||_{2}$ is the $L_2$-norm and $||\cdot||_{F}$ is the Frobenius norm of a matrix.

 To study the robustness and efficiency of our method, we consider both pure as well as contaminated datasets in each of the aforesaid set-ups (depending on data dimension and covariance structure).
-As we have discussed earlier, the pure datasets are simulated from multivariate normal distribution and the contaminated datasets are simulated by generating observations from a mixture normal distribution.
-The main component of this mixture distribution is multivariate normal with mean $\boldsymbol{0}$ and covariance matrix $\boldsymbol{\Sigma}$ and the contaminating component is a multivariate normal with mean vector $\boldsymbol{(20,20,\cdots,\;20)}$ and identity covariance matrix.
-The mixing proportions are $0.9$ and $0.1$, so that, the data represent $10\%$ contamination of the pure model.
-In each case, we are considering three values of the tuning parameter $\beta$, namely, $0.1$, $0.3$ and $0.5$.
-From efficiency considerations, we are not going to take higher values of $\beta$.
-We are going to present the output of the simulation experiments in Tables \ref{sm_table1.1}, \ref{sm_table1.2}, \ref{sm_table2.1} and \ref{sm_table2.2} which involve our method along with the ordinary maximum likelihood estimators (MLE, corresponds to $\beta=0$ case), minimum covariance determinant (MCD), minimum volume ellipsoid (MVE) (see Rousseeuw $(1985)$ \cite{mcd1}), Orthogonalized Gnanadesikan-Kettenring (GK) algorithms (see Maronna and Zamar $(2002)$, \cite{GK}), MM estimators of location and scale (MM) (originally proposed by Yohai (1987) \cite{mmorg} in regression set-up and later Tatsuoka and Tyler $(2000)$ \cite{mm} developed the multivariate location-scale version) and S-estimators of location and scale (Rousseeuw and Yohai $(1984)$ \cite{sest84}, Ruppert $(1992)$ \cite{S}).
-Appropriate R-packages \cite{rrcov, robust, robustbase} are used for the computing of these estimators.
+Pure datasets are simulated from $p$-variate normal distributions with zero mean and the aforesaid choices of the covariance matrix $\boldsymbol{\Sigma}$ for $p=2,$ $5$ and $10$.
+Additionally, two types of data contamination schemes are used for simulation; one with subtle outliers and the other with distant outliers.
+Both types of contaminated datasets are simulated from appropriate two component normal mixtures; the first component is the $p$-variate normal distribution with zero mean and the aforesaid choices of the covariance matrix $\boldsymbol{\Sigma}$ (the regular component with $90\%$ weight) and the remaining component is the $p$-variate normal distribution with mean vector $\boldsymbol{\mu}_c$ and $p$-dimensional identity covariance matrix (the contaminating component with $10\%$ weight).
+We consider $\boldsymbol{\mu}_c=2\lambda_{\text{min}}\boldsymbol{v}_{\text{min}}$ for the subtle outlier contamination set-up ($\lambda_{\text{min}}$ and $\boldsymbol{v}_{\text{min}}$ are the minimum eigenvalue and the corresponding unit normed eigenvector of $\boldsymbol{\Sigma}$, respectively) and $\boldsymbol{\mu}_c=(20,\ldots,20)^{\top}$ for the distant outlier contamination set-up.

+In each case, we are considering various values of $\beta$ in the range $(0,1)$; higher values of $\beta$ are avoided from efficiency considerations.
+We are going to present the output of the simulation experiments pictorially in Figures \ref{sm_figure_simulation_diag} and \ref{sm_figure_simulation_nondiag} for diagonal and non-diagonal covariance structures, respectively, in terms of the estimated mean squared errors of the location and scale estimators.
+The actual values of the estimated $L_2$ bias and mean squared errors of these estimators are tabulated in Appendix \ref{sm_appen3} (Tables \ref{sm_table1.1}-\ref{sm_table2.2}).
+The esimated MSEs of the MLEs are much larger as compared to those of the robust methods in case of distant outlier contaminated datasets.
+Thus, these MLEs cannot be presented pictorially in the same frames along with its robust alternatives in case of distant outlier contaminated datasets.